The 12 companies that own 80% of what you buy

-Because food is so integrated into our everyday lives and into our mental, physical and gut health, it's important to know who manufactures what you consume and even what they value.
+Because food is so integrated into our everyday and our mental, physical and gut health, we find it important to know who makes what you consume and even what they value.
 After all, what you eat everyday has long-term health outcomes.

 - Procter & Gamble